 Key Differences and Overlaps

-• Techniques Used: NLP employs both statistical and rule-based techniques to parse and analyze language, while ML focuses on learning patterns from data through models like decision trees, neural networks, and support vector machines.
+- Techniques Used: NLP uses a mix of statistical and rule-based methods to understand language.
+ML relies on learning patterns from data using models like decision trees, neural networks, and support vector machines.

 AI made with Jed Jacobsohn